Ft. Lauderdale, Florida Port Guide

 Getting Around

-Cruise passengers can easily access main attractions by taking a short taxi ride or shuttle from the cruise pier.
-Many popular areas, including the beach and Las Olas Boulevard, are also within walking distance.
+Cruise passengers can easily access the main attractions via a short taxi ride or shuttle service from the cruise terminal.
+Many popular areas, like the beach and Las Olas Boulevard, are also within walking distance.

 Top Things to Do

-• Explore the vibrant shops and restaurants on Las Olas Boulevard
+- Explore the shops and dining along Las Olas Boulevard

-• Discover the marine life at the Museum of Discovery and Science
+- Discover the exhibits at the Museum of Discovery and Science

 Typical Weather

-Ft.
-Lauderdale has a tropical rainforest climate, characterized by warm temperatures year-round.
-The best time to visit is during the dry season from November to April, while the summer months can be hot and humid, with occasional rain showers.
+Fort Lauderdale has a tropical rainforest climate, characterized by warm temperatures year-round.
+The best time to visit is from November to April when humidity is lower and rainfall is minimal, while the summer months can be hot and humid with frequent afternoon thunderstorms.

 What to Pack

-• A light rain jacket for unexpected showers
+- A light rain jacket for sudden showers

 Heads Up